bartmichu/mikrotik-scripts/README.md

 ---
-I'm not a native English speaker - any spelling or gramatical correction will be gladly accepted.
+I'm not a native English speaker - any spelling or grammatical correction will be gladly accepted.